FabijanC/kvizd-banner/README.md

 ### After

 I would show you how it looks after applying the extension, but the styling (CSS) is really not nice.
 But I promise it's an improvement in the practical sense.

+## Install

+Currently you have to install this extension from source.
+Follow these steps:

+1. Either clone this repo or download its [zip archive](https://github.com/FabijanC/wiki-relevance/archive/refs/heads/master.zip) and unpack it
+2. Go to your extension manager (or paste `chrome://extensions/` into your address bar)
+3. Press **Load unpacked** and select the extension directory